Rober-t/apxr/README.md

 # APXR

-A platform for the testing and optimization of trading algorithms.
+A platform for the testing and optimisation of trading algorithms.

 --------------------
 ### Related publications